aws-samples/amazon-ecs-stopped-tasks-cwlogs/README.md

 https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_cwe_events.html

-The following CloudWatch event pattern will match only the events when a task is stopped.
+The following EventBridge event pattern will match only the events when a task is stopped.

 ```
 {